govuk-one-login/authentication-api/.amazonq/rules/integration-test-rules.md

 ### Test Constants

+- Prefer constants already defined in CommonTestVariables to creating a new one.
-- Define all test data as `private static final` constants at class level
+- Define all test data as `private static final` constants in CommonTestVariables
 - Use meaningful names (e.g., `TEST_EMAIL`, `TEST_PHONE_NUMBER_WITH_COUNTRY_CODE`)
 - Group related constants together